sungsiyul/sungsiyul/README.md

 # 👋 Welcome
 Hi, My name is Siyul Sung.
 - 📚  I'm a BS student in Department of Industrial Engineering & Information and Communication Engineering at Inha University
-- 💼 I am working as an intern at the Technical Approach for Computing Trend Information & Convergence System Lab (TACTICS Lab)
+- 💼 I am working at the Data Science & Business Analytics Lab (DSBA Lab)
-- 📈 I’m currently researching about injection process
 - 📧 If you have any questions my project, please contact me through email (sungsiyul1005@gmail.com).

 Welcome to my Github!

 ## 💡 Interests
 - Multimodal
-- Machine Intelligence
 - 3D Pose Estimation
 - Semi-Supervised Learning